Collab-Hub-io/Collab-Hub-Max-Client/README.md

 - If you have a Max patch that generates a lot of control data (e.g. using several LFOs) and you want to have an impromptu jam with some friends over the internet, you would **publish** those controls so that other users can selectively receive and map that data *à la minute*.
 - If you are composing a piece with Max for laptop ensemble that has a known set of parameters and/or performers, you probably want to **push** controls and events since they will likely be routed and mapped the same way for each performance.

-The max client expects to recieve control data in the following format:
+The max client expects to recieve outgoing control data in the following format:

     mode target[if push] header value(s)

-...and event data in the following format:
+...and outgoing event data in the following format:

     mode target[if push] header